william42/voronoi-board-game/README.md

 * There's no login/account system.
 * The rules are unexplained.
-* The protocol is incredibly flimsy.
+* The protocol is incredibly flimsy, and probably vulnerable to cross-site hijacking.